donomii/throff/README.md

 Returns

 - a PROMISE.
-This is (or will be), the return from the actor
+This is (or will be), the return value from the actor

 See Also